erikhj777/erikhj777/README.md

 - 👋 Hi, I’m @erikhj777
 - 👀 I’m interested in cybersecurity, network security, web scraping, data analytics
 - 🌱 I’m currently learning Python, HTML, packet sniffing, ICS protocols
-- 💞️ I’m looking to collaborate on network security scripting
+- 💞️ I’m looking to collaborate on security scripting, network traffic analysis
-- 📫 How to reach me - msg me on Git
+- 📫 How to reach me - add me on Git!

 <!---
 erikhj777/erikhj777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.